kristina-nikolova/spacex/README.md

 To run the spaceX app use the command

-$ flutter run
+`flutter run`

-or run it via VS Code using the command Run Without Debugging from the top toolbar
+or run it via VS Code using the command **Run Without Debugging** from the top toolbar

 ### API